CompuTec/computec-docs/docs/wms/user-guide/transactions/delivery/default-workflow.md

 # Default Workflow

 The following description applies to the default Delivery workflow.
-Click here to check how to set a workflow for the Delivery document.
+Click [here](../../../administrator-guide/custom-configuration/custom-configuration-functions/delivery.md) to check how to set a workflow for the Delivery document.

 :::note
     Some forms' order and availability during a document's creation may vary depending on individual settings.
-Click here to find out more.
+Click [here](../../../administrator-guide/custom-configuration/overview.md) to find out more on custom configuration.
 :::

 1. Click the Delivery in the main menu to create a Delivery document.